 The answer is to look for a "long" suit somewhere.
 Clubs are useless - we have three cards in each hand.
 What about Spades?
 Ah yes!
-We could set up a Spade for a Diamond discard.
+We can set up a Spade for a Diamond discard.
 This must be done at once, though, or we lose the tempo.

 So, we win the Diamond lead - crucially with the A in the closed hand.
-Now we play the K (not the L), note.
+Now we play the A(not the A, note.
 We can't afford to block the Spades).
-The opponents take the A and shoot down the K. We take that and play off the A0 (dropping the A1) and the A10 pitching that irritating, losing Diamond.
+The opponents take the A and shoot down the K. We take that and play off the Q(dropping the A) and the 10 pitching that irritating, losing Diamond.

 Now we are in the clear as we have eradicated a loser.
-We are in a position to draw trumps (losing to the ♥A en route) and set up two Club tricks (losing to the ♣A en route).
+We are in a position to draw trumps (losing to the $\blacktriangleleft A$ en route) and set up two Club tricks (losing to the $\bigstar A$ en route).
 Ten tricks.